 One of the problems we all face when coming up with ideas, is that we work within our own set of assumptions.
 You can only begin to think outside the box when you challenge these assumptions head on.

 To start off with, think about the kind of app you want to make.
 Then ask yourself, why you want to make this type of app, why will it be successful, and why you’re the person to make it.
 This type of brainstorming helps you to scrutinize potential ideas and discover stumbling blocks before you encounter them in real life.
-And by imagining these stumbling blocks, you can consider ways to overcome them or avoid them completely with a different mobile app idea.
+And by imagining these stumbling blocks, you can consider ways to overcome them or avoid them completely with a different mobile apps ideas.

-6. Mobile App Ideas Online
+6. Mobile Application Resources Online

 If you’re feeling completely bereft of ideas, there are thousands of ideas for mobile apps online.
 It might seem crazy for people to give away their ideas like that, but some people just want to see their problem solved.
 These ideas may need to be taken with a pitch of salt but they offer a great jumping off point for your own ideas.
-Check out these links to see some mobile app ideas and get your own mind racing.
+Check out these links to see some ideas and get your own mind racing.

 - 10 Money Making App Trends Your Small Business Should Invest In